sumehta/question-generation/README.md

 	`bash runSSTServer.sh`

-4. Finally, to get a list of questions for a statement, execute this command
+4. Finally, to get a list of questions for a statement, from the parent directory execute this command

 	`python question.py -s 'Handheld devices find ways to bolster U.S. homeland defense and response'`